"Part Annie Dillard, part Anne Lamott."- L.A. Times

 If You Lived Here, I'd Know Your Name and Take Good Care of the Garden and the Dogs remain bestsellers at The Babbling Book store on Main Street in Haines.
 If you'd like an autographed or personalized copy, just Email firstname.lastname@example.org for the details.
 Also, please buy books from your local bookstore.
 Supporting independent stores and businesses in towns across the country is a very good thing.
 Especially for holiday gifts.(The books are both available at most libraries, too.)

-I am happy to Skype or visit via speakerphone with book clubs.
+I am happy to Skype with book clubs.
 Use the contact tab to reach me.
 I have a Facebook page too, which you may "like".
 Please check out my blog.
-There's lots of pictures of home and family and news of Haines event's.
+There's lots of pictures of home and family and news of Haines.
 I do my best to post a few days a week, sometimes more.

 Thanks again very much for reading what I write and sharing my books.
-You've made me a bestselling author and for that I'm very, very thankful.
+You've made me a NY Times bestselling author and for that I'm very, very thankful.
 I do my best to answer your emails and letters, they all make my day.
+I've even met a bunch of readers who traveled to Haines this summer.
 It amazes me how many people read what I write, and how many friends I have whom I've never met.
+Then again, books have a way of reaching out over miles and years and even generations, don't they?